Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Networks as Conceptual Framework

-\paragraph{Topological Explanations in the Philosophy of Science (and Psychology)} Most generally this opens up a interesting connection to a discussion in the philosophy of science about \textit{mechanistic vs. topological} explanations \parencite{Kostic.2018a, Kostic.2018b, Kostic.2020, Kostic.2021, Kostic.2023, Kostic.2025, Huneman.2025}. \textit{"Topological explanations explain the dynamics of complex systems by making use of topological properties, i.e., properties of a complex system that are mathematically quantified using graph theory"} \parencite{Boer.2021}, with the appealing feature of being able to provide explanations of non-decomposable systems \parencite{Rathkopf.2018}.
+\paragraph{Topological Explanations} Most generally this opens up a interesting connection to a discussion in the philosophy of science about \textit{mechanistic vs. topological} explanations \parencite{Kostic.2018a, Kostic.2018b, Kostic.2020, Kostic.2021, Kostic.2023, Kostic.2025, Huneman.2025}. \textit{"Topological explanations explain the dynamics of complex systems by making use of topological properties, i.e., properties of a complex system that are mathematically quantified using graph theory"} \parencite{Boer.2021}, with the appealing feature of being able to provide explanations of non-decomposable systems \parencite{Rathkopf.2018}.
 In \textcite{Skowron.2021} topology is viewed as a potential unifying framework for diverse approaches, specifically phenomenological \parencite{Prentner.2025} and neuroscientific \parencite{Sizemore.2019.TDA} ones, but also in other domains \parencite{Skowron.2023}.